SimpleDataLabsInc/prophecy-docs/docs/architecture/self-hosted/authentication/databricks-oauth.md

 #### Run Job configuration

-When configuring a Job for SQL, the the Service Principal specified during Fabric creation will be used instead of the user specified under Run As.
+Scheduled jobs for SQL will run as the Service Principal specified in the Fabric, instead of the user specified under Run As.
+Adhoc jobs will run as the user.

 ![Job configuration](img/data-bricks-oauth-job-configuration.png)

-A warning display will include the name or ID of the Service Principal that will be used.
+In Airflow and Databricks Job IDE, a warning will display if any SQL Fabric being used doesn't contain Service Principal OAuth Credentials yet.

 ### Project Release and Deployment